- Search The Registry

-By the 1840s five-string banjos with four long strings and one short string, the highest in pitch, but set next to the lowest pitched long string, had developed.
+By the 1840s, five-string banjos with four long strings and one short string, the highest in pitch but set next to the lowest-pitched long string, had developed.
 Wood frame rims to stretch the skin replaced the gourds.
-A commercial banjo industry appeared linking entertainers, sellers of banjo music, and manufacturers.
-By the late 19th century metal covered or replaced the wooden frame rims entirely, frets were added, metal strings replaced gut, and a variety of mechanisms were added to banjos to produce a loud, clear, treble sound.
+A commercial banjo industry appeared, linking entertainers, sellers of banjo music, and manufacturers.
+By the late 19th century, metal covered or replaced the wooden frame rims entirely, frets were added, metal strings replaced gut, and various mechanisms were added to banjos to produce a loud, clear, treble sound.
 Black banjoists adopted these innovations to make even more powerful music.
 Black dances powered by banjo persisted into the twentieth century.
 Though Black banjoists, white show business banjoists, parlor banjoists, and white Southern folk banjoists exchanged tunes and techniques, the drive of Black banjoists to play for African American dancers preserved Black banjo’s distinctive West African musical approaches.